 Issues of divorce are resolved under the specific laws of each state, including property division.
 Most states use principles of “equitable distribution” to determine the property division of marital assets.
 However, some states—including California—use the community property system of asset distribution in divorce cases.

-Similarities Between Community Property and Equitable Distribution States
+Community Property vs Equitable Distribution

 Both equitable distribution and community property states ultimately end up in the same place—with each spouse receiving a share of all property they accumulated during their marriage.